automl/learna_tools/README.md

 ---

 # IMPORTANT
-Please find the source code for reproducing our ISMB submission in the branch libLEARNA@ISMB24.
+Please find the source code for reproducing our submission under Review in the branch libLEARNA_reproduce.

 ---